St Botolph's Church, Quarrington

-St Botolph's Church is an Anglican place of worship in the village of Quarrington, part of the civil parish of Sleaford in Lincolnshire, England.
+St Botolph's Church is an Anglican church in Quarrington in Lincolnshire, England.

 The area has been settled since at least the Anglo-Saxon period, and a church existed at Quarrington by the time the Domesday Book was compiled in 1086, when it formed part of Ramsey Abbey's fee.
-It was granted to Haverholme Priory about 1165, and the Abbey claimed the right to present the rector in the 13th century.
-This right was claimed by the Bishop of Lincoln during the English Reformation in the early 16th century, and then passed to Robert Carre and his descendants after Carre acquired a manor at Quarrington.
-With capacity for 124 people, the church serves the ecclesiastic parish of Quarrington with Old Sleaford and, as of 2009, had an average congregation of 50.
+It was granted to Haverholme Priory in 1165, and the Abbey claimed the right to present the rector in the 13th century.
+It was then taken ownership of by the Bishop of Lincoln during the English Reformation in the early 16th century, and then passed to Robert Carre and his descendants after Carre acquired a manor at Quarrington.

+With capacity for 124 people, the church serves the ecclesiastic parish of Quarrington with Old Sleaford.
 Recognised for its age and tracery, the church has been designated a grade II* listed building.
 It has a tower and spire with a nave and north aisle ending at a chancel at the east end.
 The oldest parts of the building date to the 13th century, although substantial rebuilding took place over the following century.
-Renovations followed, and the local architect Charles Kirk the Younger carried out restoration work in 1862–63, when he added the chancel in his parents' memory.
+Renovations followed, and the local architect Charles Kirk the Younger carried out restoration work in 1862–1863, when he added the chancel in his parents' memory.
 The high interior's three bays of arcading correspond to the three windows in the nave's south wall and the north aisle wall; those on the south wall are unusual for the hexagons and trefoils in the reticulated designs.